Firmament is a new cluster scheduler for warehouse-scale computers. It makes high-quality placement decisions at low scheduling delay.

 Most current data centre schedulers assume a homogeneous data centre environments: they assume that all placement choices are equally good.
 However, data centres are not as homogeneous as one might think: different machine types are mixed within the same cluster, and co-located tasks compete for resources, which leads to negative interference.

+Firmament is built around the idea of making heterogeneity explicit, actively monitors task performance and uses the information collected to make better decisions in the future.
 Having explicit information about the environment helps us to make optimal choices for communication, co-scheduling and workload partitioning, and yields superior performance on many common workloads.

 |Resource monitor||Simple machine topology view||Cluster topology view (4 machines)|

-The main code base for the Firmament engine is on Github.
+The code for Firmament is on Github.